-The best credit cards for flying United Airlines in 2021
+The best credit cards for flying United Airlines in 2021 - CNN Underscored

+There’s a decent chance you’re starting to think about travel again right now, even if you aren’t looking to actually hit the skies until later this year.
+And with airline programs still offering great options to redeem their frequent flyer miles, now’s the perfect time to work on increasing that stash of miles you can use to book flights without having to pay an arm and a leg.

-You’re probably only starting to think about travel right now, but eventually airlines like United will fill the skies again.
-And when that happens, United still has one of the best loyalty programs to use for traveling around the world.
-You can redeem United MileagePlus miles to go almost anywhere, thanks not only to the airline’s large route network of its own but also to its membership in the Star Alliance with 25 other airlines.
+United still has one of the best loyalty programs to use for traveling around the world.
+You can redeem United MileagePlus miles to go almost anywhere, thanks not only to the airline’s large route network of its own, but also its membership in the Star Alliance with 25 other airlines.

 The best United credit cards of 2021